 However, there’s no strict rules in place regarding dojos.
 You can even set up a dojo at home – providing it is a place in which you learn karate at your own speed!

-Do you have any interesting or fun facts about karate that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about karate?
+Share them in the comments below!